 - The permanent residence permit – this status is grated after living 5 years in Malta.

 Our local agents can help foreigners immigrate to Malta, and can also assist those interested in acquiring Malta citizenship by investment.
 Would you like to immigrate to Malta?
 Get in touch with us right away.

 Obtain the work permit in Malta

 It is important to note that EU citizens don’t need a work permit for Malta, compared to non-EU citizens who need to pay attention to this requirement.
 A Maltese work permit has a validity of 3 years, with the possibility of renewing it.
 In terms of formalities, the company hiring non-EU/EEA and Swiss employees will have to provide a letter of sponsorship and a copy of the work contract, solicited by the immigration authorities.
-All the procedures can be attentively measured by one of our immigration lawyers in Malta, so make sure you talk to us all these aspects.
-We have also gathered information, facts, and statistics about Malta’s economy, business, and population that you might find it interesting:
+All the procedures can be attentively measured by one of our immigration lawyers in Malta, so make sure you talk to us about all these aspects.
+We have also gathered information, facts, and statistics about Malta’s economy, business, and population that you might find interesting:

 - there are around 494,000 of citizens living in Malta, including foreigners;